labthings/labthings-fastapi/docs/source/tutorial/properties.rst

             """Set the value of twice_my_property."""
             self.my_property = value // 2

 Adding a setter makes the property read-write (if only a getter is present, it must be read-only).

-It is possible to make a property read-only for clients by setting its ``readonly`` attribute: this has the same behaviour as for data properties, i.e. it prevents the property from being written to via HTTP requests or `.DirectThingClient` instances, but it can still be modified by the Thing's code.
+It is possible to make a property read-only for clients by setting its ``readonly`` attribute: this has the same behaviour as for data properties.

 .. code-block:: python